webapp-drupal/abtest/sites/all/modules/visitor_profile/README.md

 3. Detect Geolocation - almost done
 4. Record personal question in profile - preprocess function has errors almost done

-**Profile display**
+**Profiles admin page display**
-1. Queries to display profile on page - not done
-2. Theme for the profile page - not done
-3. Append records for the profile each time poll voted or pages visited - not done
-4. Extract - tags from visited pages and save to the profile - not done
+1. Views to display profiles in rows and detailed information on single profile with the connections to all information